AOC-backed Jamaal Bowman defeats powerful Dem Rep. Engel in New York race

 LONGTIME CONGRESSMAN ENGEL FIGHTS FOR HIS POLITICAL LIFE

-Engel, who’s served in Congress for over three decades, has a national profile as the leader of the House Foreign Relations Committee.
+Engel, who’s served in Congress for over three decades, has a national profile as the leader of the House Foreign Affairs Committee.

 But the incumbent came under attack the past couple of months for spending more time at his home in Potomac, Md., than at his apartment in the Bronx.
 And recently he was put on the defensive after he was captured on a live microphone suggesting that “if I didn’t have a primary, I wouldn’t care” about speaking at an event in his congressional district.